w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

-* explain how people with disabilities rely on alternatives to multimedia content (including description of visual information, captions, transcripts, and sign language) to understand information contained in multimedia content
+* explain how people with disabilities rely on alternatives to multimedia content (including description of visual information, captions, transcripts, and sign language) to understand information contained in video and audio content
 * provide transcripts for audio content to help people who cannot hear the audio
 * create audio and video content with:
   * clear and easy to understand speech